A Journey to Africa and Back

 A Note from Jen:

 My heart went into writing this book, even as part of it stayed behind in Tanzania.
 The narrative will be far from perfect, as it can only be a temporary snapshot of one person’s experience.
-It is my experience.
-I tried to document it with truth, accuracy and fairness at the forefront of my mind.
-I tried to bring it to life on paper, the way the experience itself brought me to life.
-My hope is that it sparks conversation and inspiration, while honoring a community on the other side of the planet that, during my short stay, welcomed me with open arms.
+In spite of that limitation, I have tried to spotlight the strengths and achievements of extraordinary Tanzanians, working tirelessly to improve the lives of their neighbors; my goal was to bring attention to their work by documenting it with truth, accuracy and fairness at the forefront of my mind.
+To do this well required a change in focus and an extensive rewrite of the existing manuscript.
+I tried to bring them to life on paper, the way the things they shared with me brought me to life.
+My hope is that this book will spark conversation and inspiration, while honoring a community on the other side of the planet that, during my short stay, welcomed me with open arms.

 Inspiration for The Red Earth Sings: